stormpython/insightfl/README.md

 off the ground quickly.
 As a former Insight fellow, I spent way too much time troubleshooting the ins and outs of web development instead of focusing on what truly mattered, extracting insight from my data.

-InsightFL comes with all the necessary tools you'll need to create your web app:
+InsightFL comes with all the necessary tools you'll need to create your web app quickly:

   1. Twitter Bootstrap for designing your web pages
   2. Bower to easily install third party libraries